Frequently Asked Questions

 What sources fund your graduate program?

-The College of Liberal Arts, the Graduate School, the Population Research Center, the Center for Criminology and Criminal Justice Research, individual faculty grants, federal government grants, including NSF, NICHD, and DOJ, private foundations, including Mellon, Ford, and Lily, the State of Texas, and other University of Texas centers, departments, and schools.
-Students also find funding at other universities and colleges, local, state, and federal government agencies, and with private, non-academic organizations.
+The College of Liberal Arts, the Graduate School, the Population Research Center, individual faculty grants, federal government grants (including NSF, NICHD, and DOJ), private foundations (including Mellon, Ford, and Lily), the State of Texas, and other UT Austin centers, departments, and schools.
+Students also find funding at other universities and colleges; local, state, and federal government agencies; and private, non-academic organizations.